rs239/schema/README.md

                            ['categorical'] #it has labels, i.e., is a categorical datatype )
 ```
-This uses PCA as the change-of-basis transform, requires a min_desired_corr of 0.75, and maximizes
+This uses PCA as the change-of-basis transform; requires a min corr of 0.75 between the
+primary dataset (gene expression) and the transformed dataset; and maximizes
-correlation between gene expression (the primary dataset) and supercluster
+correlation between the primary dataset and the secondary dataset, supercluster
 (i.e. higher-level clusters) labels produced during Tasic et al.'s hierarchical clustering.